Last Updated on 28/10/2020

-Nothing will ever replace the satisfaction of building your own Bobber bike but not everyone has the time, the inclination or even the skill required.
+Nothing will ever replace the satisfaction of building your own custom Bobber motorcycle but not everyone has the skill, the inclination or the time required to undertake such a project.

 Today, Bobbers are available directly from the showroom floor with several motorcycle manufacturers producing them.
-In almost all cases, they are sold as a blank canvas with the idea that you customise it to make it your own.
+In almost all cases, they are sold as a blank canvas with the idea that you customise it to make it your own after you purchase.

 The motorcycle manufacturer will have a multitude of ‘extras’ you can purchase to get you started with your customisation.

-These ‘off the shelf’ Bobbers offer the buyer a thoroughly modern motorcycle with the classic looks of the old Bobber styling.
+These ‘off the shelf’ Bobbers offer the buyer a thoroughly modern motorcycle with the classic pre WW2 looks of the old Bobber styling.